HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **declarator** Thu sub-part of an declaration that contains the name and possibly type modifiers.
 **decltype** A keyword used to query the type of an expression.
 Comes in handy in generic programming where it can be difficult to deduct the type of an expression.
 **decrement operator** Written as "--".
 Subtracts 1 from the operand.
+**default initialazation** Sets objects to default values, if not explicitly initialized.
+Values are class dependant for class type objects.
+Built-in types are default initialized to 0 if and only if defined in the global scope.
 **dot operator** Written as ".".
 Used to reference individual members of classes, structures, and unions.
 The dot operator is applied to the actual object.
 E
 -